claresudbery/clare-wiki-ably/pages/coding/mobile/ios-development.md

     - Upload a 1024x1024 version of your icon
     - Select target (eg iOS)
     - Click Go and select a location
+        - probably best to put it somewhere other than the target project, then copy over what you need - see below
     - It will create a folder containing an appropriate set of icons for you
+        - Note that if you've selected "ios", it will probably create a folder called ios
+        - Within that will probably be a sub-folder called `AppIcon.appiconset`
+        - That will contain a file, `Contents.json`, which maps each of the files to a context
+        - That's why the icon file names can all be based on your original file name
+        - What you actually want is for the entire `AppIcon.appiconset` folder to go into your `Assets.xcassets` folder
+        - If you already have an `AppIcon.appiconset` folder in there, just replace it with the new one.
 - I think [this page](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/app-icon/) is kept up to date with current icon guidelines
 - On 27/9/21 it states the following: